- Light Meals

 Drain on kitchen paper and keep warm.

 To serve, ladle the soup into warm bowls and top each with a little coconut yoghurt.
-Top with the dressed shredded spinach and serve with bahjees, carrot pickle and Tear and share bread.
+Top with the dressed shredded spinach and serve with bhajis, carrot pickle and tear and share bread.